-The highlighted in grey are the added reference to MikeBasin Engine (DHI.MikeBasin.Engine.dll).
-This reference holds the interface for all MIKE HYDRO Basin Objects.
+The highlighted in red are the added references to DHI assemblies.
+These references hold the interfaces for all MIKE HYDRO Basin Objects.
 Now you can add the logic running MIKE HYDRO Basin to the click button event created at step 6.
-Eventually, it would be necessary to include a reference to the assembly DHI.MikeBasin.Common.dll, which is also located, as the engine interface, in the bin folder, or in the GAC (Global Assembly cache), as stated above.

 8. Add the static variables holding simulation data, the logic of the simulation and the rest of the logic loading and running a MIKE HYDRO Basin Model.
 You would usually want to link the simulation to the button clicking event handler (button1_Click(object sender, RibbonControlEventArgs e) in the example below).
-In the following example we show a program using the VSTO tools, the MIKE HYDRO Basin engine, where the code:) Opens a MIKE HYDRO Basin file; 2) Creates an initialize an engine with the data; 3) Performs a time step simulation; 4) Retrieves the resulting water level of the reservoir in the model; 5) Writes the value into the MS Excel spreadsheet, return to step 3 unless the current time reaches the end of the simulation.
+In the following example we show a program using the VSTO tools, the MIKE HYDRO Basin engine, where the code: 1) Opens a MIKE HYDRO Basin file; 2) Creates an initialize an engine with the data; 3) Performs a time step simulation; 4) Retrieves the resulting water level of the reservoir in the model; 5) Writes the value into the MS Excel spreadsheet, return to step 3 unless the current time reaches the end of the simulation.
+But of course it is up to the programmer to decide the ultimate logic and architecture of the program.
+This is just a suggestion to start with.